 We provide professional services to our customers, including consulting and training, with the goal of making customer deployments of our platform successful, thereby increasing customer retention and driving customer revenue expansion.
 Given that we have designed our platform to be easily deployed, our services typically do not involve implementation and are designed to facilitate a more rapid and successful deployment of MongoDB by our customers.
 Professional services are an important part of our customer retention and expansion strategy.
-Customers who purchase professional services have typically increased their subscription with us to higher levels and done so more quickly than customers who have not engaged with our professional services.
+Customers who purchase professional services have typically increased their subscription usage with our platform and have done so more quickly than customers who have not engaged with our professional services.

-Professional services represented 4%, 4% and 5% of our total revenue for the fiscal years ended January 31, 2022, 2021 and 2020, respectively.
+Professional services represented 4% of our total revenue for each of the fiscal years ended January 31, 2023, 2022 and 2021, respectively.